 No matter the approach, ensuring each shot looks authentic and harmonious is vital for storytelling in the wedding album.
 Here is my best attempt to craft an album that Rob and Abbey will cherish forever.

-Bride and Groom Wedding Portraits
+Bridal Wedding Portraits

 I always capture formal wedding portraits of the bride and groom during their preparation.
 This strategy efficiently captures both the getting ready shots and formal portraits at once.
 These formal portraits also feature photos with the bridesmaids, groomsmen, and each person’s family.
 Capturing all formal portraits before the ceremony lets me minimize my impact on the bride and groom’s time with guests later.

-Back Yard Wedding Ceremony Santa Rosa
+Santa Rosa Back Yard Wedding Ceremony

 By scheduling the ceremony at 5PM (with sunset at 7PM), we maximized the chance for beautiful backlighting, saving the lowest sun angle for their formal couple portraits.
 They positioned their arbor, sod aisle, and guest chairs to let the oak tree frame them, creating arguably my favorite kiss shot to date.